-- The monetary policymaker follows a nominal GDP targeting rule that delivers complete-markets consumption allocations.1 - That is, low inflation in response to a high realization of the aggregate productivity growth rate, and vice versa. - Given this policy rule, households consume equal amounts of available production, given their productivity, "equity share contracting," which is optimal under homothetic preferences. - This means that any two households that share the same personal productivity profile will consume the same amount at each date. - The nominal GDP targeting rule perfectly insures the household against future shocks to income. - Income, consumption, and asset holdings fluctuate from period to period but in proportion to the value of the real wage.
+- The monetary policymaker follows a nominal GDP targeting rule that delivers complete-markets consumption allocations-similar to Sheedy (BPEA, 2014) and Koenig (IJCB, 2013). - That is, low inflation in response to a high realization of the aggregate productivity growth rate, and vice versa. - Given this policy rule, households consume equal amounts of available production conditional on their productivity; this is called "equity share contracting," and it is optimal under homothetic preferences. - This means that any two households that share the same personal productivity profile will consume the same amount at each date. - The nominal GDP targeting rule perfectly insures the household against future shocks to income. - Income, consumption and asset holdings fluctuate from period to period but in proportion to the value of the real wage.